- // Exactly one year ago – back at my happy place

-Back in Munich I got a job right away in a really great design and advertising agency with a great boss, amazing team and cool projects.
-Still, in the following 3 years, my whole freetime centered around kitesurfing even though I didn’t live close to a kitespot.
-All my holidays would go to the windiest places and during winter time my anti-depressant would be watching kite movies or researching kite spots I would like to travel next.
+Back in Munich, I got a job right away in a really great design and advertising agency with a great boss, an amazing team and cool projects.
+Still, in the following 3 years, my whole free time centered around kitesurfing even though I didn’t live close to a kite spot.
+All my holidays would go to the windiest places and during winter time my anti-depressant would be watching kite movies or researching kite spots I would like to travel to next.
 I couldn’t stand being in Munich without having booked the next kitesurf holiday.

 So I always booked the next holiday shortly after I returned from one, otherwise I would be a depressed little wreck – ask my family and friends, I was no fun.
-Still I thought the whole time to myself I should be happy with such a great job, cool friends and living in such a nice city.
-I thought that my little first-world-problems were no real problems, so I tried to pull it together.
-The memories of my life in Cabarete were fading and it seemed more like a dream then an experience I really made.
+Still, I thought the whole time to myself I should be happy with such a great job, cool friends, and living in such a nice city.
+I thought that my little first-world problems were no real problems, so I tried to pull it together.
+The memories of my life in Cabarete were fading and it seemed more like a dream than an experience I really made.

 // The moment I realized I couldn’t “pull it together” anymore